The Witcher season 2 is 'deep' into post-production

 Post-production, by definition, is all the work that continues after filming, such as editing, visual effect compositing, sound design, and sometimes reshoots, if needed.

-Netflix hasn't announced a release date for The Witcher season 2 yet, but in early 2020, Hissrich said in a Reddit AMA that 2021 is the target year.
-That was before the pandemic slowed things down—Netflix suspended filming early in 2020, and then again after multiple crew members tested positive—but with the season currently "deep" into post production and over six months to go in 2021, it doesn't seem like a far fetched target.
-December 2021 is a good guess.
+Netflix hasn't announced a release date for The Witcher season 2 yet, except to say that it'll be out in 2021.
+Hissrich said the same in an early 2020 Reddit AMA.
+With the season currently "deep" into post production, it seems like a hittable target.
+December 2021 is probably a good guess for when the new season will be on Netflix, but we'll have to wait for an announcement before we can say the date for sure.

 It's also nice to hear that Hissrich is "fucking excited" for her own show's season, even if she isn't an impartial observer.
 It's better than a showrunner being unenthusiastic, surely.
 "So fucking bored" wouldn't have been a good sign.